quipper/monorepo-deploy-actions/resolve-aws-secret-version/README.md

 - If a manifest does not contain any `AWSSecret`, do nothing
 - If `versionId` field is not placeholder in form of `${...}`, it is ignored

-Finally this action writes the below manifest to a temporary file:
+Finally this action writes the below manifest:

 ```yaml
 apiVersion: apps/v1